 Lebanon's new PM says he plans a government of experts

-BEIRUT (AP) — Lebanon's newly designated prime minister said on Monday he plans to form a government of experts and independents to deal with the country's crippling economic crisis.
+BEIRUT (AP) — Lebanon's newly designated prime minister said on Friday that he plans to form a government of experts and independents to deal with the country's crippling economic crisis.

 Hassan Diab spoke to reporters following a meeting with former Prime Minister Saad Hariri, a day after he was asked by the president to form the country's next government.